biggaben/Crackernaut/README.md

 Crackernaut is a sophisticated password guessing utility designed to generate human-like password variants from a given base password.
 It combines rule-based transformations with machine learning to produce plausible password guesses that reflect common patterns humans use when creating passwords.
 This tool is intended for security researchers, penetration testers, and anyone needing to test password strength by generating realistic variants for analysis or cracking attempts.

-## Use Case

-Crackernaut is ideal for generating realistic password guesses for security testing, such as assessing the strength of password policies or simulating human behavior in password creation.

 ## Features

 - **Human-Like Variants:**